raj978/netaware-ai/README.md

 - Limitation to stay within the AWS EcoSystem to allow for real-time data ingestion from telecom providers that can be supported using insights from Bedrock.

 ## Accomplishments that we're proud of
+- Effectively utilized and integrated a collection of AWS products to build a stable product framework.
+- Designed a web application using Next.js that included authorization sign-on (powered by Clerk)
+- Fine-tuned a Machine Learning model from an open-source library to improve accuracy and get different results

 ## What we learned
+-

 ## What's next for NetAware AI